 \section{Abstract}

-Excess extragalactic contribution to residual rotation measure (RRM) for quasars sightlines with intervening \mgii absorbers is a powerful tool to investigate the presence of magneto-active plasma in high-redshift galaxies.
-To carry out such an analysis, we have compiled a large sample of 1132 quasars for which we have RRM data as well as optical spectra capable of ascertaining the presence/absence of any intervening \mgii absorbers.
-In this study, we found that the dispersion in RRM ($\sigma_{rrm}$) for 314 sightlines having \mgii intervening absorbers is 15.78$\pm0.92$ \rrm\ as compared to its value of $14.62\pm0.70$ \rrm\ for the 818 sightlines without such absorbers, resulting in an excess standard deviation ($\sigma_{rrm}^{ex}$) of $5.93\pm2.99$ rad m$^{-2}$ among these two subsamples.
-A similar analysis on subsample split based on the radio spectral index ($F\propto \nu^{\alpha}$) for flat ($\alpha$ $\geq -0.3$; 312 sources) and steep ($\alpha$ $\leq -0.7$; 469 sources) show non-significant dependence of spectral index on $\sigma_{rrm}^{ex}$.
-An anti-correlation is found between the dispersion in RRM and fractional polarisation ($p$) with Pearson correlation coefficient ($\rho_{p}$) of $-0.70$ and $-0.87$ for the subsample with and without \mgii absorbers, respectively.
-This nominal impact of \mgii absorbers on $\rho_{p}$ suggests that the main contribution for the decrement in the $p$ value is intrinsic to the local environment of the quasars.
-Based on our subsample of quasars without \mgii absorbers, we found that neither $\sigma_{rrm}$ nor the median value of the $p$, indicates any evolution with quasars emission redshift.
-However, a very significant correlation with $\rho_{p}=0.85$ is found among $\sigma_{rrm}$ and the \mgii absorber redshift.
-This can be useful to place strong constraint on models of magnetic field evolution in the high-redshift galaxies.
+We probed the magnetic fields in high-redshift galaxies using excess extragalactic contribution to residual rotation measure (RRM) for quasar sightlines with intervening Mg {\sc ii} absorbers.
+Based on a large sample of 1132 quasars, we have computed RRM distributions broadening using median absolute deviation from mean ($\sigma^{md}_{rrm}$), and found it to be 17.1$\pm0.7$ rad m$^{-2}$ for 352 sightlines having Mg {\sc ii} intervening absorbers in comparison to its value of $15.1\pm0.6$ rad m$^{-2}$ for 780 sightlines without such absorbers, resulting in an excess broadening ($\sigma_{rrm}^{ex}$) of $8.0\pm1.9$ rad m$^{-2}$ among these two subsamples.
+This value of $\sigma_{rrm}^{ex}$, has allowed us to constrain the average strength of magnetic field (rest frame) in high redshift galaxies responsible for these Mg {\sc ii} absorbers, to be $\sim 1.3\pm0.3 \mu G$ at a median redshift of 0.92.
+This estimate of magnetic field is consistent with the reported estimate in earlier studies based on radio-infrared correlation and energy equipartition for galaxies in local universe.
+A similar analysis on subsample split based on the radio spectral index, $\alpha$, (with $F_{\nu}\propto \nu^{\alpha}$) for flat ($\alpha$ $\geq -0.3$; 315 sources) and steep ($\alpha$ $\leq -0.7$; 476 sources) spectrum sources shows a significant $\sigma_{rrm}^{ex}$ (at 3.5$\sigma$ level) for the former and absent in latter.
+An anti-correlation found between the $\sigma^{md}_{rrm}$ and percentage polarisation ($p$) with similar Pearson correlation of $-0.62$ and $-0.87$ for subsample with and without Mg {\sc ii}, respectively, suggests main contribution for decrements in the $p$ value to be intrinsic to the local environment of quasars.

 \keywords{ galaxies: luminosity, redshifts, magnetic fields -- polarization, Stokes parameters, quasars: absorption lines, objects: quasars general -- intergalactic medium -- techniques: spectroscopic}